davedittrich/utils/roles/kali_like/README.md

 davedittrich.utils.kali-like
 ============================

-This role ensures that specified Kali Linux features and tooling are available.
+This role ensures that certain Kali Linux features and tooling are available.

+APT repository policies are set to prioritize Kali repos over Debian repos, and to prioritize the Debian `unstable` branch to match that followed by Kali.
+It also does a `dist-upgrade` to bring everything up to date.
+This can cause idempotence failures when this role is applied along with other roles, so playbooks that apply multiple should apply `kali_like` first.

 Requirements
 ------------